 We have announced plans to further expand our wind and solar power production in Russia.
-Our long-term ambition is to have approximately 500 MW of renewable capacity in Russia.
-The goal supports Fortum's strategy to increase the share of CO2-free generation capacity and is in line with the company's overall target of creating a gigawatt-scale wind and solar portfolio.
+The plans are in line with Fortum's overall target of creating a gigawatt-scale wind and solar portfolio.

 In January 2018 we added 35 MW of wind power to the Russian power market when our Ulyanovsk wind farm was listed in the registry of capacity.
 This power plant is Russia’s first whole sale market wind generation facility.

 In January 2019 the Fortum-Rusnano wind investment fund started operation of the 50-MW wind power plant in Ulyanovsk.
 The plant is the first to start operation of the total 1,823 MW awarded to the fund in the Russian wind auction in 2017 and 2018.

 In November 2017 we signed an agreement to acquire three solar power companies from Hevel Group, Russia's largest integrated solar power company.
 The transaction was closed in December 2017.
 All three power plants are operational with a total capacity of 35 MW.
 The plants were commissioned in 2016 and 2017.
 Hevel Group will provide operation and maintenance services for all three power plants.